Greenup in Cumberland County, Illinois — The American Midwest (Great Lakes)

 Topics and series.
 This historical marker is listed in these topic lists: Industry & Commerce • Roads & Vehicles.
 In addition, it is included in the The Historic National Road series list.
 A significant historical year for this entry is 1831.

 Location.
 39° 14.805′ N, 88° 9.954′ W. Marker is in Greenup, Illinois, in Cumberland County.
-Marker is on West Cumberland Street (Illinois Route 121) west of Mill Street, on the right when traveling east.
+It is on West Cumberland Street (Illinois Route 121) west of Mill Street, on the right when traveling east.
 Touch for map.
 Marker is at or near this postal address: 123 W Cumberland St, Greenup IL 62428, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-First Hotel (a few steps from this marker); Abraham Lincoln Well (a few steps from this marker); Greenup Township Carnegie Library (a few steps from this marker); Greenup (within shouting distance of this marker); Cumberland County Covered Bridge (approx. 1.3 miles away); Construction of the Cumberland County Covered Bridge (approx. 1.3 miles away); Old to New: Bridges over the Embarras River (approx. 1.3 miles away); "The Road that Built the Nation" (approx. 1.3 miles away).
+At least 8 other markers are within 2 miles of this marker, measured as the crow flies: First Hotel (a few steps from this marker); Abraham Lincoln Well (a few steps from this marker); Greenup Township Carnegie Library (a few steps from this marker); Greenup (within shouting distance of this marker); Cumberland County Covered Bridge (approx. 1.3 miles away); Construction of the Cumberland County Covered Bridge (approx. 1.3 miles away); Old to New: Bridges over the Embarras River (approx. 1.3 miles away); "The Road that Built the Nation" (approx. 1.3 miles away).
 Touch for a list and map of all markers in Greenup.

 More about this marker.
 Historians have pointed out that the actual founding year of Greenup was 1834, not 1836.